 Then scroll down a bit, until you see the “User Access Manager” card and click on the “Manage Access” button from it, to open it:

-Once you have opened the “User Access Manager”, you will see a list with every Thrive product that is active on your website.
+Once you have opened the “User Access Manager”, you will see a list with every Thrive product and every WordPress role that is active on your website:

 There are default roles that come from WordPress (such as “Administrator”, “Editor” etc.), but also, based on the plugins you have, other various user roles that are set up, might also be displayed.